dkd/chef-cookboks/README.md

 chef-cookboks
 =============

-OPScode CHEF cookbooks from dkd Internet Service GmbH
+OPScode CHEF cookbooks used by dkd Internet Service GmbH.

+Please see individual README in the cookbook folders for Authors and copyright information.